Selective spin transport through a quantum heterostructure: Transfer matrix method: Description of the model and theoretical formalism

-The model chosen is a heterostructure formed by a sequence of magnetic and nonmagnetic sites connected to nonmagnetic leads.
-The spin dependent electronic transport through this structure has been studied including the spin flip scattering effect.
-The heterostructure is basically a repetition of a chosen unit cell formed by magnetic and nonmagnetic atoms.
-The geometry of the NM/MQD/NM structure is shown schematically in Figs.~\ref{figure5} and \ref{figure6}.
+drain.
+The spin dependent electronic transport through this structure is studied including the spin flip scattering effect.
+The bridging conductor is basically a repetition of a chosen unit cell formed by magnetic and/or non-magnetic atoms.
+The geometry of the bridge structure is schematically shown in Fig.~\ref{figure5} which is further clearly viewed from \ref{figure6}.
+The direction of magnetization on each magnetic site in the MQD device is chosen to be arbitrary, specified in each site $n$, which in spherical

-The direction of magnetization on each magnetic site in the MQD device is chosen to be arbitrary, specified in each site $n$, which in spherical polar coordinate system is defined by two angles $\theta_n$ and $\phi_n$. \\ Here $\theta_n$ is the angle between magnetization direction and the Z axis, $\phi_n$ is the azimuthal angle of magnetization measured from X axis at site $n$ as shown in Fig.~\ref{figure7}.
-The whole system can be described by a Hamiltonian of the general form,
+polar coordinate system is defined by two angles $\theta_n$ and $\phi_n$.
+Here $\theta_n$ is the angle between magnetization direction and the $Z$-axis, $\phi_n$ is the azimuthal angle of magnetization measured from $X$-axis at

+site $n$ as shown in Fig.~\ref{figure7}.
+The whole system can be described by a Hamiltonian like,